 All software development projects follow a specific SDLC (Software Development Life Cycle) with a clearly defined methodology.
 It helps business owners ensure their end product is developed with the highest quality code.

-Agile and Waterfall are the two popular but different methodologies, and the right approach will always depend on the scope of your project.
+Agile and Waterfall are two popular but different methodologies, and the right approach will always depend on the scope of your project.

 What is the Agile Software Development Approach?